How Can Councils Help Bees?

 Protection Plan’ – with specific actions they themselves, and any sub-contractors

 they pay on our behalf (to manage land and planting schemes in public spaces)

-them ‘Bee Roads’!) and to actively create and link up pollinator corridors to
+verges, and instead, designate them ‘Pollinator Verges’ (or even ‘Bee Roads’!) and actively create and link up pollinator corridors to

 wildflower meadows and habitats.
 Having